 Open Access Program

 If you’re a foster parent, IEHP applauds you.
-By reaching out, you’re giving a child a chance at a better life, and a better future.
+You’re giving a child a chance at a better life, and a better future.
 Many children enter foster care with a list of physical or behavioral health concerns.
 Due to changing placements, these concerns often go untreated.
-By speeding up the process to see a Doctor the Open Access Program makes it simple for your child to receive ongoing medical care.
+By speeding up the process to see a Doctor, the Open Access Program makes it simple for your child to get ongoing medical care.
 No matter where you live in the Inland Empire, your child can see any Doctor in the network.
 Plus, our program gives your child many services you won’t find with the Regular Medi-Cal system.

 How Open Access makes it simpler for your child to get healthcare:

-- Save time looking for a Doctor, your child can see any Primary Care Doctor in our large network.
+- Your child can see any PCP in our large network.

 - The Program gives your Doctor a record of your child’s health history (shots, medicines, checkups) so there’s no guesswork.